DylanJohnston/SQL_cheat_sheet/README.md

 # sql_cheat_sheet

-A cheat sheet summarising the SQL I have learnt following a 20 hour Udemy course.
+A cheat sheet summarising the SQL I learnt during a 20 hour Udemy course.

 Both the pdf and LaTeX source files are included.